topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 Add scoring of nodes for Dynamic Provisioning in the `Score` method of the VolumeBinding plugin.
 The scoring targets are each entry in `podVolumes.DynamicProvisions` where `Capacity` is not equal to `nil`.

 Scoring is implemented using the existing StaticBindings mechanism.
-Set the followings to `classResources` passed to the `scorer` function:
+Add the following to `classResources`, which will be passed to the `scorer` function:

 - `Requested: provision.PVC.Spec.Resources.Requests[v1.ResourceName(v1.ResourceStorage)]`
 - `Capacity: CSIStorageCapacity`